m0xpd/DueDDS/README.txt

 A further "Slave Select" line (one of lines 4, 10, or 52) is nominated but not used.

-To download and use this Library, click the DOWNLOAD ZIP button (on the RHS of the screeen).
+To download and use this Library, click the Download ZIP button (on the RHS of this screen).
-Uncompressed the ZIP archive and rename the folder DueDDS.
+Uncompressed the downloaded ZIP archive and rename the folder DueDDS.
-Put this folder in you Arduino Libraries folder and restart the Arduino IDE.
+Put this DueDDS folder in you Arduino Libraries folder and restart the Arduino IDE.